Kasja enjoys learning new ways to style her hair and shares her tutorials with others.

 You will definitely want to re-assess the state of your own hair.
-Bleach is a very harsh chemical and when used on weak hair or even when used incorrectly, it can result in extremely damaged hair or hair loss.
-If your hair is overall damaged through the use of products or other chemicals ( such as perms / relaxers ), then you may be better off bleaching smaller sections of your hair instead, just to be on the safe side.
+Bleach is a very harsh chemical, and when used on weak hair or even when used incorrectly, it can result in extremely damaged hair or hair loss.
+If your hair is overall damaged through the use of products or other chemicals ( such as perms/relaxers), then you may be better off bleaching smaller sections of your hair instead, just to be on the safe side.

 The best thing to do would be to consult a professional or have it done in a salon.

-Gradient Or Dip-Dyed Hair
+Gradient or Dip-Dyed Hair

 Gradient hair is one of my favourite dye jobs.
 It usually involves two colours ( sometimes related to each other, sometimes not ) which 'run into' or 'bleed' with the other.
-We can use the image of the girl with the red and blue hair to the right as a good example.
-Where her colours 'met', she made sure allow the red and blue dyes to come in contact with each other.
+We can use the image of the girl with the red and blue hair above as a good example.
+Where her colours 'met', she made sure to allow the red and blue dyes to come in contact with each other.
 This created the slight purple colour that is seen before the red turns into blue.

 Gradient hair of this sort requires commitment.
-Your entire head must be bleached, complete post-bleach after care must be carried out, and it is not a good look for one who may need to switch up the colour after a short period of time.
+Your entire head must be bleached, complete post-bleach aftercare must be carried out, and it is not a good look for one who may need to switch up the colour after a short period of time.
 If you are looking for a dye job along these lines, but do not wish to commit to it, you may want to seek out Dip-Dyed Hair.

 As with when adding multiple colours to dip-dyed hair, remember to make sure to make the two colours 'run into' each other as much as possible to achieve a proper gradient look.

-Streaks are great idea for individuals who do not wish to bleach or dye a large portion of their hair.
+Streaks are a great idea for individuals who do not wish to bleach or dye a large portion of their hair.
 Some of the reasons for this are due to employment restrictions or fear of causing far too much damage to their hair.
 Streaks are also easier to hide should they need to be removed or if excessive damage does occur.
 This is a great bleach and dye job idea for those who are unsure of whether or not they wish to commit to having coloured hair or for those who are looking for a quick change.

-Streaks can be done in random areas of hair, such as several strands scattered throughout the individuals hair, on one section only ( such as on a fringe/ bangs ) or even in a zig-zag effect for creative dyers.
+Streaks can be done in random areas of hair, such as several strands scattered throughout the individual's hair, on one section only (such as on a fringe/ bangs) or even in a zig-zag effect for creative dyers.

-The best way to obtain streaks is to simply bleach a small section of hair ( sometimes no larger than half an inch in length, depending on your preference ), add dye to the bleached section and cover it with aluminium foil for one hour minimum ( check your dye's instruction manual as these times may vary ).
+The best way to obtain streaks is to simply bleach a small section of hair (sometimes no larger than half an inch in length, depending on your preference), add dye to the bleached section and cover it with aluminium foil for one hour minimum (check your dye's instruction manual as these times may vary).

 If you want to simply add streaks to your hair but you are unsure of whether or not you want to bleach your hair, you can purchase multicoloured clip-in extensions if you wish.

-Multicoloured dye jobs quite often cover the individuals entire scalp which means that a full-head bleach job is often required to obtain this look.
+Multicoloured dye jobs quite often cover the individual's entire scalp, which means that a full-head bleach job is often required to obtain this look.
 Proper post-bleach care is crucial as bleached hair tends to be very dry and breaks easily.
-Those who tackle this look should be absolutely sure that they will be able to keep up with proper care and touch ups.
+Those who tackle this look should be absolutely sure that they will be able to keep up with proper care and touch-ups.